🇨🇳 中文

 Wall 2: The AI skips engineering discipline.
 Claude Code’s default behavior is “receive request, start coding.”
 No Git branches, no tests, no code review.
 It ships fast, but when something breaks, you don’t know where the problem is.
 And rolling back is painful because it modified your main branch directly.

 These problems can’t be solved with better prompts — they require different tools operating at different layers.
-That’s what this article is about: Claude Code + OpenSpec + Superpowers.
+That’s what Claude Code + OpenSpec + Superpowers, together, are really for: plain Claude Code handles Wall 1 poorly, Superpowers closes Wall 2, and only OpenSpec’s Delta/Archive mechanism closes Wall 3 properly.

 Layer 1: Meet the Three Tools